QCD thermalization: Ab initio approaches and interdisciplinary connections

 This implies a time-dependent string tension scale $\sigma(t) = -\partial \log \langle W\rangle / \partial A \sim t^{-\zeta}$.

 In Ref.~\cite{Mace:2016svc}, this behavior is related to the rate of topological transitions, the so-called sphaleron transition rate:

-where $C$ is a number of order unity.
-The picture that emerges is that the rate of topological transitions is large at early times, $\Gamma_{\rm sphaleron}\sim Q_S^4$, but subsequently decreases with time at a rate dictated by the universal scaling exponent $\zeta$.
+where $C$ is a number of the order of unity.
+The picture that emerges is that the rate of topological transitions is large at early times ($\Gamma_{\rm sphaleron}\sim Q_S^4$) but subsequently decreases with time at a rate dictated by the universal scaling exponent $\zeta$.
 One expects this rate to converge from above to the thermal rate for sphaleron transitions in a high-temperature plasma~\cite{Moore:2010jd}.
 We will return to the implications of these results for the evolution of anomalous currents in \Sec{sec:Diracfermions}.

-Fig.~\ref{fig:StringTension} summarizes the behavior of the different characteristic scales in the self-similar regime far from equilibrium.
+Figure~\ref{fig:StringTension} summarizes the behavior of the different characteristic scales in the self-similar regime far from equilibrium.
 Apart from the perturbative behavior of the hard scale, classical-statistical lattice simulations results are given for the Debye and the non-perturbative string tension scale~\cite{Mace:2016svc}.
-The result clearly demonstrate the dynamical separation of scales as a function of time.
+The results clearly demonstrate the dynamical separation of scales as a function of time.